paradoxe/paradoxpdf/README.md

 ParadoxPDF is an eZ Publish (Legacy) extension that provides a simple way to export views in PDF format.

-It's platform independent, easy to use and performant.
+It's platform independent, easy to use and efficient.

 How does it work ?
 ------------------